BellaMrx/CSS_Guide_Part_2/README.md

 ## 5.4.
 Flexible boxes (flexbox model)
 Responsive web design is an indispensable part of creating websites today, so the desire for a simpler and better alternative to float positioning has become greater.
 One of these alternatives is the flexbox model.
 The CSS flexbox is perfect for arranging elements next to or below each other.
 This is very handy for galleries or links of a navigation, for example, because CSS flexboxes offer even more options, including arranging the elements neatly next to each other with a certain spacing, in a certain order, or in a certain size.

 The principle of flexboxes is simple.
 A parent element is needed in which the CSS property `display` is set to `flex`.
 This property affects all contained child elements.
-The parent element that has the `display:flex` CSS property set is also called a flex container.
+The parent element that has the `display:flex;` CSS property set is also called a flex container.
 The child elements it contains are the flex items.

 ### Align the flexbox
 How the elements are aligned within the flexbox is specified with the CSS property `flex-direction`.
 For horizontal alignment the value `row` can be used and for vertical alignment the value `column` is used.
 If `flex-direction` is not used, `row` is the default.
 The default orientation for the elements of a flexbox is horizontal.

- [Complete Code](https://github.com/BellaMrx/CSS_Guide_Part_2/blob/main/5_CSS_Positioning/Part_12/index.html) --> *5_CSS_Positioning/Part_12/index.html*
+ [Complete Code](https://github.com/BellaMrx/CSS_Guide_Part_2/blob/main/5_CSS_Positioning/Part_12) --> *5_CSS_Positioning/Part_12/index.html*
    ```
     <main class="mymain">
         <article class="myarticle">